quil-lang/qvm/README.md

 You can get a brief help message with `qvm --help`.

-# Deloyment to AWS
+# Deployment to AWS
-Instructions can be found [here](https://github.com/rigetticomputing/qvm/wiki)
+Instructions can be found [here](https://github.com/rigetticomputing/qvm/wiki).